 NY Positivity Rate Down Sharply – Gadget Clock

-COVID circumstances and hospitalizations proceed to enhance shortly in New York, Gov. Kathy Hochul stated Sunday, with positivity charges falling sharply from the place they’d been even just a few days in the past.
+As for circumstances general, there have been simply over 204,000 exams performed statewide, with a positivity charge of 13.12 p.c, in keeping with the state — barely up from the day earlier than (12.9 p.c), however nonetheless decrease than another day since Christmas.

+The seven-day common of each day new circumstances has been declining since hitting a file excessive of 85,000 per day on Jan.
+9, in keeping with Hopkins knowledge.
+Circumstances doubled throughout quite a few seven-day durations in late December and early January, however are down sharply from final week to a median of 51,500.
+In New York Metropolis, common each day circumstances have fallen by 31 p.c over the previous week, state well being division knowledge exhibits.

-“The COVID forecast is bettering … the COVID clouds are parting,” Hochul stated throughout a winter storm briefing upstate.
-“General, the prognosis, the forecast, for COVID is way brighter than it had been earlier than.”
+“The COVID forecast is enhancing … the COVID clouds are parting,” Hochul mentioned Sunday.
+“General, the prognosis, the forecast, for COVID is far brighter than it had been earlier than.”

-Whereas official each day numbers weren’t out but as of her midday briefing, the governor stated greater than 400,000 exams have been administered Saturday and the positivity price was about 13%.
-Only one week in the past, on the same variety of exams, the positivity price was virtually 20%.

-Indicators are bettering throughout the board in New York Metropolis, she stated, however not bettering as shortly upstate.
-Deaths, the final word lagging COVID indicator, are nonetheless excessive as properly.
+The town is doing notably effectively after coping with the brunt of the surge.
+The seven-day common of optimistic outcomes is all the way down to 14.28 p.c for NYC, the second-lowest in all the state.
+The one space that tops it the Southern Tier, and simply barely, at 14.24 p.c.
+In every single place else in New York is above 15 p.c, with central and western New York at present faring the worst.

+Rochelle Walensky, Director of the Facilities for Illness Management and Prevention, explains when individuals ought to get examined for COVID-19.

 #Positivity #Rate #Sharply #NBC #York